 Your G for Good Moment: Mi Cafecito Coffee Cooperative Tour, Sarapiquí

-Your Discover Moment: La Fortuna.
+Your Welcome Moment: Meet Your CEO and Group.
 Arrival transfer.
-Guided nature walk in the Santa Elena Cloud Forest Reserve.
-Guided excursion to Manuel Antonio National Park.
+G Adventures-supported coffee cooperative tour and local lunch.
+Guided nature walk in Santa Elena Cloud Forest Reserve.
+Guided excursion of Manuel Antonio National Park.
 All transport between destinations and to/from included activities.

-Devour a delicious lunch at a G Adventures-supported coffee co-op, learn how to make tortillas in a local home, listen to a lecture from a Monteverde Institute researcher, hike the trails of cloud forest reserves and breathtaking parks, search for wildlife while exploring the Pacific coast
+Enjoy spectacular volcano and rainforest views, devour a local lunch at a G Adventures- and IDB-supported coffee farm, hike the trails of cloud forest reserves and National Parks, search for wildlife while exploring the Pacific coast

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.